mehampson/grad-assignment/index.md

         ...,
         'Etc.'
     ],
-    // add more validators here for convenience
+    // add more validators here for your convenience
 }

 module.exports = validators;